WHAT IS PHISHING

-Phishing is an attempt to trick you into giving up your Uber sensitive account information (email, phone number and/or password) -- which can result in identity theft and financial loss.
-Some phishing attempts include an unsolicited call asking for account information or through a text containing a link or attachment that goes to fake login page.
+Phishing is an attempt to trick you into giving away your account information (email, phone number, and/or password).
+A successful phishing attempt can result in identity theft and financial loss.

 COMMON PHISHING SCAMS